adacalypse/modern-times-ADA/index.md

 # II – Movies as reflection of technology development and public opinion

-Movies are not only impacted by technological advancements but is also a reflection of this evolution and of the minds.
+Movies are not only impacted by technological advancements but are also a reflection of this evolution and of the minds of their creators.
 In this plot, for example, we can clearly see the impact of real-world wars on the number of war films made on the last century.
 <p class="center">
 <img src="./assets/img/Charlie_shoots.gif" alt="Chaplin tech" class = "center">
 </p>
 {% include_relative figs/genres_evolution_war.html %}

-Can we find out more events that can be critically reflected through the movie plot summaries?

-## Missing plot summaries
+### Missing plot summaries

-Before analysing and parsing all the plots, let's have a look at the missing data.
+By searching though movie plot summaries, we can discover when certain technologies entered the public consciousness. but we must be careful!
+Early decades are often lacking in movie plot summaries.
+Therefore it is possible that there are even earlier movies where a given technology makes an appearance.

 {% include_relative figs/missing_plot_summaries.html %}

-In addition to be of fewer number, many early movies in CMU dataset lack plot summaries...
-We must keep that in mind while analyzing them.

-## Moore’s Law in the movie industry

-Technology is like a high-speed train traveling at full speed.
-As it develops and reveals more and more of its potential, our societies also become increasingly impacted.
-To measure through the lens of the film industry this impact, we have extracted key-words related to technology from the summaries with the help of autophrase.
+To measure through the lens of the film industry this impact, we have extracted key-words related to technology from the summaries with the help of Autophrase.

 ### High quality phrases

-We employed Autophrase [3] to extract high quality words from the plot summaries, sorting by tf-idf score.
+We employed Autophrase [[3]] to extract high quality words from the plot summaries, sorting by tf-idf score.
 We print the first movie to contain that phrase in its summary to understand where the world was from a cultural standpoint.

 Notable pieces of technology make the list of high quality words, with modes of transport such as the **submarine**, **aircraft**, boat (**hull**), and car (a **jeep**) in The Impossible Voyage (1904), Aero NT-54 (1925), The Boat (1921), and Call Out the Marines (1941) respectively.
 Nuclear fears are alive as early as the 50s with nuclear **fallout** in Day the World Ended (1955).
 Robots make an appearance with a **computerized** kitten in Push-Button Kitty (1952) and an **android** in Frankenstein Meets the Space Monster (1965).
 Hypothetical technologies were also present with **cloning** in Tintin and the Lake of Sharks (1972).
 Finally in the internet age,  Hackers (1995) features **downloading** files.